osm3dan/home/_posts/news/awards/2023-01-30-IAVCEI_ECRPlenary.md

 ### Selected as ECR Plenary Speaker @IAVCEI 2023

-I am honored to be selected as one of the four speakers of (Early-Career Researcher –ECR– Plenary Session)[https://confer.eventsair.com/iavcei2023/plenary-speakers] at [IAVCEI 2023 Scientific Assembly](https://confer.eventsair.com/iavcei2023/) in January–February 2023 at Rotorua, New Zealand.
+I am honored to be selected as one of the four speakers of [Early-Career Researcher (ECR) Plenary Session](https://confer.eventsair.com/iavcei2023/plenary-speakers) at [IAVCEI 2023 Scientific Assembly](https://confer.eventsair.com/iavcei2023/) in January–February 2023 at Rotorua, New Zealand.
 The topic of the plenary talk is "**Trapdoor faulting at submarine calderas in Japan and New Zealand: Its potential for volcanic tsunami generation**".

 ---